By Beau Black

 - Women are 11% more likely to be prescribed medication, while men are 22.9% more likely to misuse prescriptions.

-- Prescription drug abuse is most common among 18- to 25-years-olds.
+- Prescription drug abuse is most common among 18- to 25-year-olds.

-- The majority (62%) of teens who abuse prescription drugs say they chose it because of ready availability at home.
+- The majority (62%) of teens who abuse prescription drugs say they chose them because of ready availability at home.

 - About a third (35%) say they use prescription drugs because “they’re safer.”

 Some of the signs of drug abuse are obvious: forging prescriptions, stealing or stashing meds, or taking more than the prescribed dose, says NCDAS.
 Others include mood swings, hostility, unusual sleeping habits, poor decision-making, as well as doctor-shopping to get drugs.